-Seattle grew by more than 100,000 people in past 10 years, Kent among fastest-growing cities, new census data shows
+Seattle grew by more than 100,000 people in past 10 years, King County population booms, diversifies, new census data shows

-Seattle was among 14 American cities that grew by at least 100,000 people over the last decade, according to new census data, as the country’s population growth was fueled by major urban areas, while largely declining in rural areas.
+Seattle was among 14 American cities that grew by at least 100,000 people over the last decade, according to new census data, as the country’s population growth was fueled by diversifying populations in major urban areas, while largely declining in rural areas.

+That growth was highlighted by diversity — the non-Hispanic white population in King County dropped more than 12 percentage points since 2010, while the Asian share of the population increased by more than 5 percentage points.
+Both the Black and Hispanic shares of the population grew by a bit more than 1 percentage point.

+The Seattle metropolitan area, which includes all of Pierce, King and Snohomish counties, was the 15th largest in the nation, with a total population of 4,018,762.

-In addition to seeing such growth, Kent, in South King County, was one of the 10 fastest-growing cities in the country, according to census data released Thursday.
+Kent, in South King County, was one of the 10 fastest-growing cities in the country, according to census data released Thursday.

 Each of the 10 fastest-growing cities grew by at least 44% from 2010 to 2020, the Census Bureau said.